marcelb/flowercare-json-exporter/README.md

 # flowercare-json-exporter

 A server that reads data from Xiaomi MiFlora / HHCC Flower Care devices using Bluetooth and exposes it as JSON.
+It was originally written by xperimental at [github.com/xperimental/flowercare-exporter](https://github.com/xperimental/flowercare-exporter), but then ultimately changed here to return JSON instead of Prometheus metrics.
+Thanks a lot of the original project.

 ## Installation